 also has the desired effect.
-As a general rule, the properties that can be used directly for checking for compatibility should be downwards closed, i.e., once they hold they will keep on holding in every state accessible in forwards execution.
+As a general rule, the properties that can be used directly for checking for compatibility should be downwards closed, i.e., once they hold they will keep in holding in every state accessible in forwards execution.
 There are certain predicates which are inherently instantiation checks and should not be used as compatibility properties nor appear in the definition of a property that is to be used with compat.
 Examples of such predicates (for Prolog) are ==, ground, nonvar, integer, atom, >, etc. as they require a certain instantiation degree of their arguments in order to succeed.

-1.4.2 Writing Properties of Computations
+4.2 Writing Properties of Computations

 Properties which appear in comp assertions refer to the entire execution of the predicate that the assertion refers to.
 It is therefore assumed that one of its arguments (the first one) is precisely the given call to which the property refers.
-For example, in assertion A3 of Figure 1.2 for qsort(A,B), the property does\not\fail (no arguments) really means does\not\fail(qsort(A,B)).
-For this property, which should be interpreted as "execution of the predicate either succeeds at least once or loops," we can use the following predicate does\not\fail of arity 1 for run-time checking:
+For example, in assertion A3 of Figure 2 for qsort(A,B), the property does_not_fail (with 0 parameters) really means does_not_fail(qsort(A,B)).
+For this property, which should be interpreted as "execution of the predicate either succeeds at least once or loops," we can use the following predicate does_not_fail of arity 1 for run-time checking: